YutaiLiu/online_store/README.md

 3. Reducer will execute the action, update app states by creating new app states and replacing the previous states in Redux Store, not by modify old state directly.
 4. React-Redux Provider will be notified, then the app and the component will also be notified
 5. Components that depend on the new state will be re-rendered to reflect the changes Redux Toolkit will simplify the Redux flow in development by simplify boilerplate codes and help developer introduce less bug to their project with Redux.
+It became the only recommended way to write Redux login since 2023.
 RTK will provide a new way of data fetching, it handle data fetching, caching, loading, error handling very well.

 #  React hooks in React Redux, useSellector and useDispatcher